SagiriIkeda/LangerJS/README.md

 mi(icon) //return a material-design icon example <i class="material-icon">icon</i>
-lang(key) //return some language key mat(operation) //returns the resolution of a mathematical operation var(var) //return a variable from your js code
+lang(key) //return some language key mat(operation) //returns the resolution of a mathematical operation var(var) //return a variable content from your js code
 ```
 ### create your own functions
 to create your own functions you should use `LENGUAJE.setFunction(functions)`